 Open An Online Store

 A lot of businesses are struggling right now and many owners have resorted to selling their products online to survive the pandemic.
-It’s now common to hear of businesses closing their physical stores yet still offer their products online.
+It’s now common to hear of businesses closing their physical stores yet still offering their products online.

 If you’re one of these struggling business owners with lots of products on hand, your best option is to sell them online.
 You need to build your website and apply some internet marketing strategies to make sure people see you when they Google whatever product or service you’re selling.

 You can still operate your physical store but ideally, you want customers to pre-order so they can pick up and go.
 A better option is to have the item delivered so there is less chance of coming in contact with other people.
 You only have to deal with the courier, who brings the item to your customer.
-As for the payment, you can do online transactions.
+As for payment, you can do online transactions.

 Grow and Sell Produce